How Personal Pensions work

 Tax treatment varies according to individual circumstances and is subject to change.

 The fundamental idea behind a personal pension plan is simple.
 You put money into a savings fund and it hopefully grows in value.
-At retirement, you convert the fund into a regular income payment, which is designed to replace some (or all) of your employment income.
+At retirement, you have several options which are usually designed to replace some (or all) of your employment income.

 These notes apply to an individual who is looking to establish a personal pension or stakeholder pension.

 1. PAYMENTS IN